gravitational/teleport/docs/testplan.md

   - [ ] Verify that clicking back to `Automatically` tab renders bash command

 #### Applications
-- [ ] Verify that all apps registered is shown
+- [ ] Verify that all apps registered are shown
 - [ ] Verify that clicking on the app icon takes you to another tab
 - [ ] Verify that clicking on `Add Application` button renders dialogue
   - [ ] Verify input validation (prevent empty value and invalid url)